skearn64/cicd_project2/README.md

+### Creating the Azure DevOps Project
-## Creating the Azure Pipelines
+We're now onto the last stage of completing the Continuous Delivery using Azure Pipelines
-We're now onto the last stage of completing the Continuous Delivery using Azure Pipelines For this we need to first create a project in Azure DevOps running through the steps below.
+For this we need to first create a project in Azure DevOps running through the steps below.
 1. Login to Azure DevOps if not already.
 This will display the home page
 ![Azure DevOps Home Page](https://github.com/skearn64/cicd_project2/edit/main/azure_devops_home_page.png)